For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - AI support: Features an AI Answer Generator for contextual replies and an AI Chatbot that sources content from your knowledge base to answer routine inquiries.

-- Gamification: Includes an “Arcade” system where agents earn badges and levels (e.g., “Sharpshooter”) for meeting performance goals.
+- Gamification: An “Arcade” system where agents earn badges and levels (e.g., “Sharpshooter”) for meeting performance goals.

 - Real-Time Typing View: Agents can see what a customer is typing in the chat window before they hit “send”.